-Take note that God is saying that his children are destroyed because they lack the knowledge of God (Hosea 4:1,6).
-Often we blame God for not doing or giving us what we want when the problem is with our asking (1).
+Consequently, we often blame God for not doing or giving us what we want when the problem is with our asking (1).
 We do not know what God has already said and done about our situation; therefore, we base our prayer on the PROBLEM only and not with the addition of the PROMISE.
 That is, we fail to understand what has been placed on the table before us (Psalms 23:5).

 Lastly, the New Covenant promises (which includes the Old Covenant with some clarifications) are secured in Heaven by the blood of Jesus (Hebrews 9:11,12, 24,25,26).
-This means that God our Father takes the promises as seriously as God His unique Son Jesus’ shed blood!
+This means that God our Father takes the promises as seriously as His unique Son Jesus’ shed blood!
+(1)

 Heavenly Father, without your promises, we have no confidence in receiving the things we ask of You.
 Please reveal your promises, your will, to us that we might show the world your joy – our strength.
 Amen.
 (Based on 1 John 5:14,15.
 John 16:13,24.
 John 14:26.
 Nehemiah 8:10).